TABLE OF CONTENTS

 - Most organic fertilizers contain adequate nitrogen

-- Apply compost tea as a foliar spray
+- Apply compost tea (use a spray)

 - Apply a high-phosphate organic fertilizer